 Research & Consultancy

-Andrew has led research on 25 major European ATM projects since 1999, being project coordinator for 16 of them.
+Andrew has led work on appx.
+30 major European ATM research projects since 1999, mostly as project coordinator.
 This research has been primarily funded through SESAR, EUROCONTROL and the European Commission, and has been carried out in collaboration with airlines, airports, ANSPs, multiple software/service providers, and other European universities and research institutes.
 Commercial work has also been undertaken in cooperation with a wide cross-section of research associates and clients, in particular with universities, numerous airlines and ANSPs, plus key industry partners such as Lufthansa Systems, Raytheon, Selex, Thales, QinetiQ and EUROCONTROL.
 Andrew has acted as economic advisor and scientific evaluator for industry and national government, with funding also from research councils and government departments.

 As leader of the University’s air traffic management research, the following are key fields of R&D:

 - operational performance assessment, trade-offs and policy alignment;

 - delay management cost-benefit evaluation, optimisation and tools development;